sgnus-etp/NUS-GHCP-Enablement/README.md

 GitHub Copilot can help you understand existing codebases and implement new features faster by suggesting relevant code based on the context.

+##### Example Scenario:
+Imagine you are joining a project focused on machine learning.
+You need to quickly understand the existing codebase and start contributing.

+##### Example Prompt:
+`Assist me in understanding the main functionalities of this machine learning project.
+Identify key functions and provide a summary of what each does.`

 https://github.com/user-attachments/assets/1eccf452-1d70-409d-8462-f95743c2be44

 ### 2.2 Research Stories to Code

 Transform your research concepts and pseudocode into functional implementations by describing what you want to accomplish in natural language.

+##### Example Scenario:
+You are a researcher who has developed a new algorithm for data clustering.
+You need to implement this algorithm in code based on your research notes.

+##### Example Prompt:
+"Convert the pseudocode for my new data clustering algorithm into Python code.
+The algorithm involves initializing centroids, assigning data points to the nearest centroid, and updating centroids until convergence."

 https://github.com/user-attachments/assets/02a829b9-c5c5-48a2-9e34-e65589bf2e87

 ### 2.3 Provide Input to Improve & Fix Code

 GitHub Copilot can help identify bugs, suggest optimizations, and improve code quality through intelligent recommendations.

+##### Example Scenario:
+You have written a script for data analysis, but it is running slowly and you suspect there might be some inefficiencies.

+##### Example Prompt:
+"Review my data analysis script and suggest optimizations to improve its performance.
+Identify any potential bugs or areas where the code can be made more efficient."

 https://github.com/user-attachments/assets/e8eb4ae4-9075-4852-bc63-19c377fa7c29